hepsycode/SLIDE-x/README.md

 	address = {New York, NY, USA},
 	url = {https://doi.org/10.1145/3185768.3186291},
 	doi = {10.1145/3185768.3186291},
-	abstract = {Outlining the general characteristics of embedded systems is an arduous task.
-	In fact, the design of such kind of systems is heavily influenced by functional and non-functional requirements, and it is based on quite complex design flows.
-So, there is often the need to adopt a HW/SW co-design methodology able to support the designers during high-level phases so that they can perform early analysis before dealing with low-level ones.
-Such a methodology, to be effective, should consider also performance estimation and ESL HW/SW timing co-simulation.
-The goal of this paper is to introduce a novel and fast performance metric able to speed-up the early analysis and design space exploration to identify the more promising architectures for different application domains.
-In particular, the paper presents a framework to evaluate such a metric and to perform some preliminary analysis to evaluate its meaningfulness when exploited in the HW/SW domain.},
 	booktitle = {Companion of the 2018 ACM/SPEC International Conference on Performance Engineering},
 	pages = {119–122},